Michal Burian: Personal

 Burian was born with club foot and grew up in the Czech Republic.
 He arrived in Australia in 2012, on a six-month visa and speaking little English.
 He soon decided to settle in Australia permanently, and has since become an Australian citizen.
 He has completed a Diploma in Sport and Recreation Management.
 As of 2021, he lives in Melbourne and works as a project coordinator.

 Athletics

 As a teen in the Czech Republic, Burian watched Olympic javelin champion and world record holder Jan Železný throwing at his local club.
 By the age of 18, he was a member of the (able-bodied) Czech junior national team.
 He was then told he should not continue in sport due to his impairment.

 Following his arrival in Australia, Burian joined Sandringham Athletics Club.
 He was classified as an F44 para-athlete in 2020.
 As of 1 July 2021, Burian holds the Australian record for Men’s javelin F44, with a distance of 61.24m.

-At the 2020 Tokyo Paralympics, he won the silver medal in the Men's Javelin F64 with a personal best throw of 66.20m and holds the new world record in the F44 category.
+At the 2020 Tokyo Paralympics, he won the silver medal in the Men's Javelin F64 with a personal best throw of 66.29m and holds the new world record in the F44 category.

+Burian won the silver medal at the Men's Javelin F64 at the 2023 World Para Athletics Championships in Paris with a throw of 65.21m in sixth round.

+He competed at the 2024 Summer Paralympics, Paris, France - his second Games where he won the bronze medal in Men's Javelin F64.
+At the 2025 World Para Athletics Championships in New Delhi, he finished sixth in the Men's Javelin F64 after battling a calf injury.

+In 2024, he was awarded a Victorian Institute of Sport Coach Award.